 Explosion Relief Panels for Paint Storage Buildings

 Regulations require flammable paint storage buildings to have explosion relief panels in certain conditions.
 For instance, mixing paint generates flammable vapors.
-These have the potential to cause an explosion when ignited.
+These vapors then have the potential to cause an explosion when ignited.
 Explosion relief panels create a path, directing the force of an explosion away from personnel.
 They help minimize the risk of injury.
-In addition, IBC Table 414.5.1 requirements specify NFPA 69 or explosion relief panels be used when storing and dispensing Class 1A materials as well as dispensing Class 1B materials.

 Storing Other Chemicals in a Paint Storage Building

 Flammable paint storage buildings are custom-designed and built for your application.
 Many companies have more than one type of chemical or container stored in each building.
 Some companies keep flammable paint waste in their storage buildings too, while waiting for safe disposal at an approved site.

 Just remember to heed basic safe chemical storage precautions.
 Avoid storing incompatible materials near each other.
 A release of one may cause the other to ignite.
 For example, oxidizers release oxygen and may accelerate a fire.